 Preventing Type 1 Diabetes: Results From TrialNet’s Landmark Teplizumab Trial

-In study results presented at the American Diabetes Association’s 79th Annual Scientific Sessions and published in the New England Journal of Medicine, the immunotherapy drug teplizumab was shown to delay Type 1 diabetes diagnosis a median of 2 years in children and adults at high risk.
+In study results presented at the American Diabetes Association’s 79th Annual Scientific Sessions and published in the New England Journal of Medicine, the immunotherapy drug teplizumab was shown to delay type 1 diabetes diagnosis a median of two years in children and adults at high risk.

-The TrialNet Teplizumab Prevention Study focused on relatives of people with Type 1 diabetes who had had two or more autoantibodies and abnormal blood sugar levels.
-The lifetime risk of the 76 individuals ages 8-49 who participated in the study of developing T1D was thought to be 100%.
+The TrialNet Teplizumab Prevention Study focused on relatives of people with type 1 diabetes who had had two or more autoantibodies and abnormal blood sugar levels.
+The lifetime risk of the 76 individuals ages 8-49 who participated in the study of developing type 1 diabetes (T1D) was thought to be 100 percent.

-During the trial, 72% of people in the control group receiving placebos developed Type 1 diabetes, compared to only 43% of those receiving a single two-week treatment of teplizumab.
+During the trial, 72 percent of people in the control group receiving placebos developed type 1 diabetes, compared to only 43 percent of those receiving a single two-week treatment of teplizumab.

-TrialNet Teplizumab Prevention Study Chair Kevan Herold, M.D. said, “This is the first study to show any drug can delay type 1 diabetes diagnosis a median of 2 years in people at high risk.
-As anyone with Type 1 diabetes will tell you, and particularly for children who are most commonly affected, every day you can delay this disease is important.”
+TrialNet Teplizumab Prevention Study Chair Kevan Herold, M.D. said, “This is the first study to show any drug can delay type 1 diabetes diagnosis a median of two years in people at high risk.
+As anyone with type 1 diabetes will tell you, and particularly for children who are most commonly affected, every day you can delay this disease is important.”